 B.S.
 Biological Sciences and Biotechnology; M.S.
 Functional Genomics; M.S.
 Genetics

 I am an MRC WIMM-funded DPhil student working in the Vyas group.
 I obtained my Bachelor's Degree at the University of Trieste, where I studied the inhibitors of apoptotic and B-cell receptor pathways in the context of B-cell malignancies, supervised by Prof. Dimitar Efremov.
 I obtained my Master's Degree in functional genomics and then genetics from the University of Paris.
 There, I worked on a novel mutant of the transcription factor PU.1, under the supervision of Dr. Olivier Bernard at the Institute Gustave Roussy.

-My current work is focused on the molecular mechanisms leading to clonal expansion of haematopoietic stem cells and early progenitors, in the context of clonal haematopoiesis, a state associated with higher risk of developing Acute Myeloid Leukemia (AML), and other diseases.
+My current work is focused on the molecular mechanisms leading to clonal expansion of haematopoietic stem cells and early progenitors, in the context of clonal haematopoiesis, a state associated with higher risk of developing Acute Myeloid Leukemia (AML) and cardiovascular disease.
 In particular, I am interested in how somatic mutations in epigenetic regulators, such as TET2, DNMT3A and ASXL1, confer clonal advantage during haematopoietic differentiation, and which pathways are corrupted in the process.
 Defining the direct and indirect targets of these proteins, the changes in chromatin accessibility caused by these mutations and the impact of those on self-renewal and lineage specification, remains a largely unresolved question in the field.
 Importantly, understanding these mechanisms would contribute in elucidating the earliest steps of leukemia stem cell formation, the fuel of haematopoietic transformation.